danielbmol/swc-example-dan/README.md

 # swc-example-dan
-An example project for the GIT lesson of EMBL Software Carpentry
+An example of project for the GIT lesson of EMBL Software Carpentry

 Quick Markdown Overview